rtous/edcav/mysql/README.md

 Let's execute:

-	docker exec -it drcav1 mysql -uroot -p
+	docker exec -it drcav mysql -uroot -p

 Once you see the client's "mysql>" prompt type:

 	mysql>ALTER USER 'root'@'localhost' IDENTIFIED BY 'drcav';
-	mysql>CREATE DATABASE IF NOT EXISTS drcav1;
+	mysql>CREATE DATABASE IF NOT EXISTS drcav;
-	mysql>CREATE USER 'drcav1'@'%' IDENTIFIED BY 'drcav';
+	mysql>CREATE USER 'drcav'@'%' IDENTIFIED BY 'drcav';
-	mysql>GRANT ALL PRIVILEGES ON drcav1.* to 'drcav1'@'%';
+	mysql>GRANT ALL PRIVILEGES ON drcav.* to 'drcav'@'%';
 	mysql>exit;

 ### Connect with MySQL Workbench